 Phantom means illusion.
 This condition presents with a false sensation that your cell phone is vibrating or you can also falsely hear it ringing.

 Phantom ringing most often experienced while you are taking a shower or watching TV.
 Vibrations are most likely have psychological or neurological mechanisms.
-While false ringing maybe due to the difficulty to locate and recognize sound wave frequencies that the phone ringtones share with many other sounds.
+While false ringing may be due to the difficulty to locate and recognize sound wave frequencies that the phone ringtones share with many other sounds.
 This condition is ultimately harmless, although irritating.

 Heart Arrhythmias and vascular conditions